vtexdocs/help-center-content/docs/tutorials/en/is-it-possible-to-change-data-directly-in-a-master-workspace.md

 ---
-title: Is it possible to change data directly in a master workspace?
+title: 'Is it possible to change data directly in a master workspace?'
 id: 4T7uB5tv9m8ciAEcK8WCEg
 status: DRAFT
 createdAt: 2017-11-21T19:36:56.054Z